 Peter Jenkins, author of a A Walk Across America, wrote something to the effect that if two strangers told him he should see something he took notice but if three did, he had to do it.
-I have made that sort of my mantra too.
+I have made that sort of my mantra in life too.

 Traveling last May from Oakland to Phoenix I flew with Dr. Paul Mittman who told me I should come out and ride Mt.
 Lemmon.
 I had never heard of Mt.
 Lemmon.
 Then one of the riders on last year’s Tour de France trip, Deirdre Mullaly, told me about riding Mt.
 Lemmon.
 That was two.